Particle counter: Industrial

-Other industries also use particle counters to control demonstrate either cleanliness of manufacturing environments or quality of finished product, these combine to reduce any additional cleaning processes.
+Other industries also use particle counters to demonstrate either cleanliness of manufacturing environments or quality of finished product.
+These combine to reduce any additional cleaning processes.

 Automotive

-Painting automobiles in clean environments reduces the need to rework defects in paint finishes, particle counters located within the clean areas give continuous feedback to quality engineers ensuring clean conditions are maintained.
-Engines are built to exacting tolerances are cleaned and assembled in clean areas, using cleaning agents verified using particle counters.
+Painting automobiles in clean environments reduces the need to rework defects in paint finishes.
+Particle counters located within the clean areas give continuous feedback to quality engineers, ensuring clean conditions are maintained.
+Engines built to exacting tolerances are cleaned and assembled in clean areas, using cleaning agents verified using particle counters.

 Hydraulic fluids

-Hydraulic fluids and oils must meet specific ISO 4406 standards, the application of hydraulic fluids vary from aerospace and turbine cooling and lubrication to heavy machinery, the build up and presence of particles can cause failure of bearings, pumps and seals.
+Hydraulic fluids and oils must meet specific ISO 4406 standards.
+The application of hydraulic fluids vary from aerospace and turbine cooling and lubrication to heavy machinery.
+The build up and presence of particles can cause failure of bearings, pumps and seals.

 Water

 Water is a universal product with an unlimited number of applications and can be contaminated due to intentional interactions with processes or unintentional and seasonal variances.
-Monitoring the quality of water using particle counters, either by spot checking at a sample location or continuously monitoring a distribution system allows quality engineers to react to changes in the processes where water is being used.
+Monitoring the quality of water using particle counters, either by spot checking at a sample location or continuously monitoring a distribution system, allows quality engineers to react to changes in the processes where water is being used.

-Particle counters are used to determine the filtration rates, chemical addition requirements, flushing intervals, sedimentation information, cooling flowrates and many other process variables that allow for continuous feedback ensuring a consistent quality of water to a process.
+Particle counters are used to determine the filtration rates, chemical addition requirements, flushing intervals, sedimentation information, cooling flowrates and other process variables that allow for continuous feedback, ensuring a consistent quality of water to a process.

 Environmental

-Particulates exist in the atmosphere at concentrations that can be deleterious to health and have been proven to factor into causes of many airborne illnesses such as asthma.
+Particulates exist in the atmosphere at concentrations that can be deleterious to health, and have been proven to factor into causes of many airborne illnesses such as asthma.
 Types of atmospheric particles include suspended particulate matter; thoracic and respirable particles; inhalable coarse particles, designated PM10, which are coarse particles with a diameter of 10 micrometers (μm) or less; fine particles, designated PM2.5, with a diameter of 2.5 μm or less; ultrafine particles; and soot.

-Particle counters are used to monitor atmospheric contamination levels of these suspended particulates allowing for the reduction of particles associated with a specific source (combustion) or technology (power generation).
+Particle counters are used to monitor atmospheric contamination levels of these suspended particulates, allowing for the reduction of particles associated with a specific source (e.g. combustion) or technology (e.g. power generation).
 The modelling of particulate data from particle counters distributed globally gives trend information to the state of quality of air and its migration.